 Ladakh is a place like no other.
 The beauty of the place cannot be expressed in words.
 Visiting Leh Ladakh can be a great experience as these places have a bounty of natural beauty.
 After a long period of Ladakh tourism restrictions, the place has finally provided some travel relaxation to the wanderers.
 This post-covid travel guide to Ladakh provides all the latest information that is required to enter the state.
 Here is all you need to know while planning a trip to the state during covid-19.

 Ladakh Travel Advisory During Covid

+Wondering that can we travel to Ladakh now?
 Ladakh travel guidelines has been issued by the state travel ministry and the authorities are ensuring that the rules are followed carefully.
 Ladakh has allowed some relaxation to travelers during this pandemic.
 Here are the latest travel guidelines issued by the Ladakh government for those who are travelling to Ladakh: